mhendy25/offline_network_traffic_analyzer/howto.md

 3. Alternatively, you can just run `./cli_tool` which will open the program where you can then navigate through your directories to find the desired file.

 ## Running the executable (MacOS ONLY)
 1. You can run the executable file called `cli_tool` by double-clicking the executable.
-Then you can read any file in your directory to start sniffing!
+This will open in your root directory where you can use commands like `cd` or `pwd` to help navigate to your desired location.

+## Running the program with python
+1. Open a terminal window and navigate to the location of the downloaded files.
+2. Ensure you have python installed.
+3. Type `python3 cli_tool.py` to open the application or `python3 cli_tool.py [.txt file]` to automatically load the file into the application.
+Note that if you want to automatically load the file into the application the file must be in the same folder as the application.